 “Farrah’s back,” I said at brunch.
 “She seems to like mornings.”

-It was a morning just days ago when Farrah appeared for the first time.
+It was a morning just days ago, near the one year anniversary of my father’s death, when Farrah appeared for the first time.
 A puppy hiding between the edge of a desk and the wall.
 She never got too close, but when I paid particular attention to her, I could, unbidden, feel her warm fur in my fingers.
 The tactile hallucinations were relatively new, too.
 I wasn’t complaining about this one in particular, though; it was much less terrifying and consuming than the others as recent as last night, almost soothing except for the nature of hallucinating and knowing it.

-The name Farrah was printed on the silver dog-bone shaped tag on her red leather collar, the kind of bright red that made more sense for the image of the ribbon you put on the puppy on Christmas morning than the stiff material the hue appeared on.
+The name Farrah was printed on the silver dog bone shaped tag on her red leather collar, the kind of bright red that made more sense for the ribbon you put on the puppy on Christmas morning than the stiff material the hue appeared on.
 The color appeared almost scribbled over the texture rather than a part of it.
-I could read the name only when it came as a zoomed-in flash of an image, and I think I felt it more than read it.
+I could read the name only when it came as a zoomed in flash of an image, and I think I felt it more than read it.
 I didn’t know why Farrah.
 Google later revealed an Arabic origin, a girl’s name meaning joy.

 Rather benign for a manifestation of mental illness.